 Generally, in spite of usual lobbying practices for commercial gains, the technology sector in Slovakia is apolitical.
-None of these companies has ownership links with politicians and political parties.
-Only one of them, O2 Slovakia, has ownership connections with a powerful financial group operating in Central and Eastern Europe, namely PPF, which is led by Czech magnate Petr Kellner.
-Although news media have a relatively low outreach on social networks, all of them rely on social media, particularly Facebook, to distribute their products.
-However, an experiment run by Facebook in 2017, which included the removal of posts generated by professional media from its main feed, clobbered news media in Slovakia.
-Some of them experienced day-to-day declines of 60% in their user interaction (which is how Facebook defines likes, shares or comments).
+With the exception of O2 Slovakia, which has ownership connections with PPF, a powerful financial group operating that has links with politicians across Central and Eastern Europe, none of the tech players has ownership links with politicians and political parties.

-Out of all foreign technology companies, only Google got involved directly in supporting Slovak journalism.
-Through its grant-making project Digital News Initiative (DNI), it has given some €1.16m to locals to develop journalism projects in Slovakia.
-While that helps one or two projects get off the ground, it hardly influences the news market in the country.
+Although news media have a relatively low outreach on social networks, all of them rely on social media, particularly on Facebook, to distribute content.
+However, an experiment run by Facebook in 2017, consisting of removal from its main feed of posts generated by professional media clobbered news media in Slovakia.
+Some of them experienced day-today declines of 60% in their user interaction (Facebook's definition of likes, shares or comments).
+Of all foreign technology companies, only Google got involved directly in supporting Slovak journalism.
+Through its grant-making project Digital News Initiative (DNI), it has given some €1.2m to locals to develop journalism projects in Slovakia.
+Although Google's funding helped a couple of Slovak projects get off the ground, it hardly influenced the balance of power in the Slovak news market.

-Technology Overview
+TECHNOLOGY OVERVIEW

-New technologies are rapidly spreading in Slovakia, while old, analog forms of communications are abandoned.
+New technologies are rapidly spreading in Slovakia while old, analog forms of communications are abandoned.
 Slovaks have become increasingly mobile during the past decade.
 The number of fixed telephone lines continued their slump: between 2011 and 2017, Slovakia lost nearly 240,000 fixed telephone lines.
 In parallel, the Voice over Internet Protocol (VoIP) has become a more popular form of communication.
 The number of VoIP subscriptions nearly trebled between 2010 and 2018.
-In mid-2017, some 40% of all of the fixed lines in Slovakia were VoIP subscriptions, according to data from the Slovak transport and construction ministry.
+In 2018, over 52% of all fixed lines in Slovakia were VoIP subscriptions, according to data from the Slovak transport and construction ministry.